jns4u/phpstuff/README.md

-# phpstuff
+# Bashing php stuff
-Some php stuff goes here
+Your are luck that you are going to Shelling some php stuff.